 The harbour turns blue in Copenhagen: The Harbour Baths

-The idea of swimming in Copenhagen’s harbour would have been out of the question fifteen years ago.
-Close to 100 overflow channels fed wastewater into the harbour making the water heavily polluted.
+The idea of swimming in Copenhagen’s harbour would have been out of the question 20 years ago as close to 100 overflow channels fed wastewater into the harbour, making the water heavily polluted.
 We addressed the problem by investing in a complete modernisation of the sewage system.
-The water quality improved, and the City of Copenhagen was […]
+The water quality improved, and the City of Copenhagen […]

 Refrigeration plants and flood warning to mitigate climate impacts in developing countries

 Two partnerships with Danish participation are supported by P4G – Partnering for Green Growth and the Global Goals 2030 – to find solutions to curb the consequences of climate change in Africa and Asia.
 The solutions are based on new technology and local cooperation in developing countries.